Handle Active Incidents With Evidence And Reporting

 Creator playbooks

-Use the deeper creator workflows when the impersonation type is already known and you want the exact checklist for it.
+Use the deeper creator guides when the impersonation type is already known and you want the exact checklist.

 What To Save Before You Report